AddressWarsaw, Poland View map

 A crown jewel of our program is its diverse and interdisciplinary atmosphere.
 We welcome applicants of varying experience levels and various professional and academic backgrounds, including but not limited to science diplomacy, science policy, international relations, natural and social sciences, technology and innovation, civil service, law, business, and social partners.

-All nationalities are invited to apply but please note that some content will be specific to Europe and that the days are scheduled between mid-morning and afternoon in Central European Time (UTC +1).
+All nationalities are invited to apply but please note that some content will focus on Europe and that the days are scheduled between mid-morning and afternoon in Central European Summer Time (UTC +2).

 Interested candidates should also note that the week-long course will require preparatory study of certain project material and active participation in analytical exercises and interactive workshops.